Skoda Scala hatchback review

 Skoda Scala models, specs and alternatives

 The Skoda Scala arrived in 2019 as a replacement for the forgettable Rapid.
-Skoda calls it a city car, but in reality it’s a small hatchback, sitting between the Fabia supermini and Octavia in the Czech company’s family car range.
+It’s a small hatchback sitting between the Fabia supermini and Octavia in the Czech company’s family car range.
 Don’t let the ‘small’ tag fool you, though, because the Scala offers the space and practicality of a Volkswagen Golf for the price of a Polo.
 It’s a welcome alternative to the glut of SUVs we’ve seen in recent years.

 Few, if any, other car companies sell so many different hatchbacks, but Skoda has realised that some customers find the VW Golf-based Octavia too large, and that it’s not as easy to park as the Golf, which is where the Scala fits in.
 It’s made more attractive because of a lower price and similar specifications to some of its more expensive rivals.
-Prices start from around £20,000 for a 1.0 TSI SE, while even the sporty Monte Carlo trim with a 1.5 TSI engine and DSG transmission costs around £28,000.
+Prices start from around £22,000 for a 1.0 TSI SE, while sporty top-spec Monte Carlo models with the same engine cost just under £28,000 (or around £30,000 for the 1.5-litre TSI petrol engine with a DSG automatic gearbox).
 Few new cars offer better value for money.

-The engine range is familiar from other VW Group cars.
+The engine range is shared with other VW Group cars.
 Three petrols are available, starting with an entry-level 94bhp 1.0-litre three-cylinder engine.
-Above that, there’s a 108bhp version of the 1.0-litre and a punchier 1.5-litre engine with 148bhp.
-In late 2020, the diesel version of the Scala was discontinued.
+Above that, there’s a 114bhp version of the 1.0-litre and a punchier 1.5-litre engine with 148bhp.
+Although originally launched with a diesel engine, this was discontinued in 2020.

 Trim levels |